Houghton St Giles

-Houghton Saint Giles is a village and former civil parish, now in the parish of Barsham, in the English county of Norfolk.
+Houghton St Giles is a village in the civil parish of Barsham, in the North Norfolk district, in the English county of Norfolk.
 The village has also been referred to as Houghton-le-Dale or Houghton-in-the-Hole.

 Houghton Saint Giles is located 4.2 mi north of Fakenham and 26 mi north-west of Norwich, along the course of the River Stiffkey.

 History

 Houghton Saint Giles' name is of Anglo-Saxon origin and derives from the Old English for hill-spur farmstead with the honorific of Saint Giles added.

 In the Domesday Book, Houghton Saint Giles is listed as a settlement of 10 households in the hundred of North Greenhoe.
 In 1086, the village was part of the East Anglian estates of King William I.

 Within the village is the Basilica of Our Lady of Walsingham which was built in the mid-Fourteenth Century as a 'slipper chapel' for pilgrims to leave their shoes as they proceeded barefoot to Walsingham Priory.
 The chapel fell into disrepair during the Reformation and was restored between 1896 and 1934, now serving a site of pilgrimage for Roman Catholics.